 Repeat Prescriptions, Medical Certificates or Referrals

-Please discuss with the Doctor if you require ongoing alternative arrangements for scripts.
+Please speak to your Doctor if you require ongoing alternative arrangements for scripts.

 Please also remember that it is your responsibility to make sure you have adequate supply of medication for each day.
 If you do happen to run out before getting a new script from the Doctor, your local Pharmacist will usually give you extra supply to last until you can see the Doctor.